Your rights when signing a contract in your home

 Requirements for businesses

-All businesses providing restricted products and services are required to:
+All businesses providing restricted products and services must:

-• maintain records for three years of how contact was made with consumers in restricted contracts
+• maintain records for three years of how the company made contact with consumers in restricted contracts

-• add a mandatory cover page informing consumers of their rights
+• add a mandatory cover page to the contract informing consumers of their rights

-• make sure any marketing materials that are left at your home do not contain misleading information
+• ensure any marketing materials that are left at a consumer’s home do not contain misleading information

 The mandatory cover page must include the name of the company you are dealing with and must be attached to the contract before you sign it.
 Once you agree to a contract, you must sign both the contract and the attached cover page.